fenxu/azure-powershell-docs-prod/azure/Storage/Azure.Storage/v1.1.6/New-AzureStorageBlobSASToken.md

 ```

 ## DESCRIPTION
-The **New-AzureStorageBlobSASToken** cmdlet generates a Shared Access Signature (SAS) token for an azure_2 storage blob.
+The **New-AzureStorageBlobSASToken** cmdlet generates a Shared Access Signature (SAS) token for an Azure storage blob.

 ## EXAMPLES